cimi/old-blog/source/_posts/2010-07-30-huawei-and-the-vpn-saga.markdown

 ---
 wordpress_id: 29
-layout: default
+layout: post
 title: Huawei and the VPN Saga
 date: Fri Jul 30 11:09:31 +0300 2010
-categories:
+categories: [networking, troubleshooting]
-  slug: troubleshooting
-  title: troubleshooting
-  autoslug: troubleshooting
 wordpress_url: http://improve.ro/?p=29
 ---

 After a horrendous experience, usually I feel the need to share my findings with the world.
 Other unhappy souls shouldn't go through what I've gone through yesterday.My company offers the possibility of working remotely, by connecting to its VPN.
 I have a USB dongle with my certificates and also a preinstalled software that manages the VPN connection.
 I travel fairly often to my hometown, Braşov.
 This week was no exception, I decided to work remotely for a couple of days.

 In Bucharest I have no issues connecting to the VPN from home, I've done it quite a few times.
 The first surprise came to me when I realized that, although I have the same ISP ([Clicknet](http://www.romtelecom.ro/personal/internet/), Romanian DSL provider), in Braşov my VPN connection failed.
 Moreover, when I tried to connect to it, I'd lose internet connectivity for about a minute.
 I first thought it's a port forwarding issue, although it seemed strange that an ISP would have different port forwarding policies in different cities.
 Also, I couldn't explain the connection loss.
 After being on the phone with "technical" support for about an hour, passed around by 4 or 5 people, trying to explain to most of them what VPN means, I finally got a straight answer from one of them: they aren't blocking any ports, anywhere.
 I took a closer look at the modem/router's behavior and then I noticed something.
 Whenever I tried to connect to the VPN, my router would reset (!) itself.